This year marks 100 years since Joseph Pilates opened his first studio in New York and introduced his method to a wider audience.

 Adaptable and Scalable:

 One of the greatest strengths of Pilates is its adaptability to different fitness levels and needs.
 Exercises can be modified to be easier or more challenging based on an individual’s capabilities.
-This adaptability also allows Pilates to be integrated into other fitness routines and makes it suitable for a broad demographic, ranging from elite athletes to those recovering from injuries, and even seniors.
+This adaptability also allows Pilates to be integrated into other fitness routines and makes it suitable for a broad demographic, ranging from elite athletes to those recovering from injuries and older people.

 -